top of page

 “We’ll deal with the cost later.”

-A properly managed renovation never relies on memory or casual conversations for
+That’s how misunderstandings happen.
+A properly managed renovation never relies on memory or casual conversations for changes.
+Everything should be:

-• Documented
+• Documented.

-• Priced
+• Priced.

-• Approved
+• Approved.

-• Understood before work continues
+• Understood before work continues.

 That protects everyone.